Kristijan1001/DownBox-Download-and-Play-Games-on-Demand-on-LaunchBox-Frontend.-Remove-When-Finished-Playing/README.md

 11. Play your game.

 12. Upon exit it will ask you if u want to keep the game to play it next time or remove it.
 Removing it removes the actual game and keeps the dummy file.

+This is for educational purposes and not responsible on how it is used.